smoozrblx/canon-test/README.md

    - Validation is in place for the product creation and update forms to ensure that all required fields are properly filled.

 ## How to Run the Application

+> [!WARNING]
+> You may not be able to run the app, without by-passing CORS.
+Try using an extension like [CORS Unblock](https://chromewebstore.google.com/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino?hl=en)

+### Open the hosted instance on Github Pages
+   - You can view the latest version hosted at https://smoozrblx.github.io/canon-test/app.html

+## or

 ### 1. **Clone the Repository**
    - Clone this repository to your local machine using: